fluidself/fluidself.org/_books/self-help/the-motivation-hacker.md

 Will is simply the process of making personal rules for ourselves that will help us reach our goals, and how much willpower we can muster is precisely how good we are at setting up these personal rules so that the we always prefer to keep our rules than to break them.
 This is a learnable skill.
 Willpower seems to be needed in one scenario: when deciding to begin.
 In order to commit to a goal, you need to deny yourself room to weasel out.
 Instead, you must design a sufficiently powerful motivational structure in advance.

-**Success Spirals**
+### Success Spirals

-Success spirals--backed up by simple tracking of success--were the key habit for me.
+Success spirals—backed up by simple tracking of success—were the key habit for me.
 Starting tiny, tracking success, and slowly strengthening the habit of building habits: this is how you tend your success spirals.
 My organization for success spirals is simple.
 I keep recurring goals that I might forget in my To-Do software, like journaling daily or measuring my bodyfat percentage every two weeks.
 Others I add to existing routines, like doing handstands before bed or eating vitamins on waking.
 Others are habitual enough now that I don't remind myself.
 At night before bed, I open my Google Drive spreadsheet and quickly record whether I have achieved each daily goal (while also recording some useful self-experimental data).
 This habit ties all the success spirals together, and also conveniently reminds me to do anything I've forgotten at that moment where I would have to put a zero in its column otherwise.
 The most difficult and important part of starting a success spiral is starting small enough that it's trivial to succeed.
 The tip which worked for me was to focus on input-based process goals (write for five minutes) rather than output-based results goals (write one page), and to keep the required inputs minuscule at first.

 No To-Dos older than 3 days - make sure no miscellaneous tasks have remained undone longer than three days.

 Expenditures of willpower serve only to signal poor planning and a need to tweak the spiral.
 When I notice myself skipping something more important, I take that as a cue to add more motivation hacks to make sure I do it, since in the long run, that's much easier than trying to keep doing it with sufficient-but-not-excess motivation.
 When I find myself wasting time, I increase the difficulty by adding more pursuits.

-**Precommitment**
+### Precommitment

 To precommit is to choose now to limit your options later, preventing yourself from making the wrong choice in the face of temptation.
 Publicly announcing your goal is a common form of precommitment.
 The more difficult the goal, then the more care you'll take when choosing your precommitment.
 Don't be scared into weakening the resolution.
 You should bind yourself with something far beyond the scope of the goal you're trying to accomplish, so that there's no contest: your motivation should be much higher than needed to get the job done, both so that you don't fall a little short, and so that you have more fun.

-**Beeminder**
+### Beeminder

 Many goals are neither achieved with one jump nor failed with one drink.
 What about losing thirty pounds or finishing a dissertation?
 You need to make steady progress toward your goal by making far more good choices than bad ones, even while the end result is still months away.
 The solution is to precommit to staying on track toward your goal at all times, not just by the end.
 Most goals are a matter of effort over time, and for those types of goals, if they're important enough to warrant thirty seconds of bookkeeping a day, you should use Beeminder.
 Of everything I did, using Beeminder to precommit, to build my success spiral, and to visualize my progresss was the most helpful.

 I started doing internetless mornings on the first day of writing this book.
 I also decided that I would only check email once per day, between Skritter work and dinner, and when I did check it, I would do all of it.
 It was easier than I thought, and far more effective.
 Why had this taken me so long to do?
 I had read countless times that I should eliminate distractions, and the first example was always to turn off the internet.
 Maybe the answer is just that addiction is hard to admit.

-**Social Skills**
+### Social Skills

 If you have an ugh field surrounding your goal, it will be hard to admit that you need to do this.
 You might flinch away from the problem, saying to yourself, "I need to finish before I can focus on reducing my drinking," or "I could probably start dating any time, but I can wait until after this work project is done."
 I find that journaling helps with this.
 It's much easier for me to tell when I'm lying to myself when I write things down, or especially when I hesitate to write about something.
 If it's not a problem, then why am I so reluctant to engage it and prove that?